-While there is no requirement under Cayman Islands law for trust disputes to be referred to arbitration or to any other form of alternative dispute resolution, the court has implemented an "overriding objective" which is set out at the preamble to the Grand Court Rules 1995 (revised edition) and is expressed to be a method by which the court can deal with every cause or matter in a "just, expeditious and economical way".
-Mediation of trust disputes is therefore increasingly utilised as a form of alternative dispute resolution.
+There is no requirement under Cayman Islands law for trust disputes to be referred to arbitration or to any other form of ADR.
+The court has implemented an "overriding objective" which is set out at the preamble to the Grand Court Rules 1995 (revised edition) and is expressed to be a method by which the court can deal with every cause or matter in a "just, expeditious and economical way".
+Mediation of trust disputes is therefore increasingly utilised as a form of ADR.